insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in Wisconsin for bundling home and auto insurance is 53081, with an average cost of $2,153.
-Here are the 10 cheapest ZIP codes:
+The least expensive ZIP code in Wisconsin for home and auto insurance bundling is 53081 at an average rate of $2,153.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference